wtsia/Blog-Site/roverblog/content/posts/Python.md

 +++

 # Python
+## Basics
+`#` is used for comments to the right

+Numbers: categorized as integers or floats

+Strings: a sequence of characters, can specify using single quotes
+- `'this is a quote'`
+- Multi-line: `"""` or `'''`
+- are immutable
+- C++ users: there is not separate `char` data type in Python.

+Format Method: `format()`
+- construct strings from information

 ## Data Structures
 - List: holds an ordered collection of items
     - can store sequential items in a list